 When you connect to a subscriber org with Login Access, you get some pretty cool tools unavailable to customers.
 You can:

 - View your managed package code.
 Whereas this code is hidden to end users.

-- Inspect your app’s debug logs.
+- Inspect your solution’s debug logs.
 With these logs and your visible source code, you can construct a picture of what’s happening in the customer org.

 - Inspect and debug your managed package code as it runs, using the ISV Customer Debugger.

 |What You Can Do||With Login Access||As a Customer|